What is an investment advisor?

 What does an investment advisor do?

-These experts focus mainly on the investment side of a client’s wealth management, often leaving additional aspects like taxes and estate planning to other financial professionals.
+These experts focus on the investment side of a client’s wealth management needs, often leaving related aspects, such as tax and estate planning, to other financial professionals.

 Investment advisors usually have ongoing relationships with clients rather than merely processing a few transactions on their behalf.
-When onboarding a new client, the advisor analyzes their financial status and helps them establish the road map to achieve their monetary goals.
+When onboarding a new client, the advisor analyzes the client's financial status and helps them establish a road map to achieve their monetary goals.

 The advisor thoroughly researches investment options, strategies, and market conditions to find the most suitable financial solutions for the client.
-The next step involves assisting the client with building a diversified investment portfolio, which may include help with investing in stocks, real estate, bonds, funds, and private equity, to name a few.
+The next step is to assist the client with building a diversified investment portfolio, which may include investing in stocks, real estate, bonds, and private equity, to name a few options.

-A crucial part of what investment advisors do includes meticulous recordkeeping.
-As they have access to sensitive financial data, they must keep detailed records regarding their services, including discretionary authority documents, disclosure agreements, signed contracts, invoices, and payments.
+Meticulous recordkeeping is a crucial part of an investment advisor's job.
+As they have access to sensitive financial data, they must keep detailed records regarding their services.
+These include discretionary authority documents, disclosure agreements, signed contracts, invoices, and payments.

 What is their fiduciary duty?